SanderMertens/dds-bench/README.md

 Simple tool for benchmarking various OMG-DDS scenarios

 ## Description
 The dds-bench tool makes it easy to evaluate OMG-DDS performance in simple scenario's.
 A user can provide various settings such as number of instances, samples, topics, partitions and various QoS settings.
+The example is written using the ISO C++ API.

 ## Building
 A simple `build.sh` file is included that builds the project.
 Note that the build.sh file is written for Vortex OpenSplice.